Mark Chapter Thirteen

 This will happen so fast that people will not have any time to gather their things.
 The times will be so terrible for those who are not prepared to move quickly such as mothers with small children.
 Times are rough now but, even the worst of days that we have seen are not as bad as these times.

-'If the Lord had not cut short those days, no one would survive.
-But for the sake of the elect, whom he has chosen, he has shortened them.'
+Indeed, if God had not limited the duration of the trouble, no one would survive; but for the sake of the elect, those whom he has chosen, he has limited it.

 These days are numbered as God allows Satan to exercise some control over the events on the earth.
 God limited the number of these days for the good of His people.
 There will be a remnant of His people that are left as a witness on the earth and, if He had not shortened the days, even they would perish.